 Some people will say ‘you have to learn R if you want to get a job doing statistics/data science’.
-I say bullshit, you have to learn statistics and learn to work in a variety of languages if you want to be any good, beyond getting a job today coding in R.
+I say bullshit, viagra here you have to learn statistics and learn to work in a variety of languages if you want to be any good, breast beyond getting a job today coding in R.

 R4stats has a recent post discussing the increasing popularity of R against other statistical software, using citation counts in Google Scholar.
 It is a flawed methodology, at least as flawed as other methodologies used to measure language popularities.
 Nevertheless, I think is hard to argue against the general trend: R is becoming more popular.
 There is a deluge of books looking at R from every angle, thousands of packages and many jobs openings asking for R experience, which prompts the following question:

 First answer: no. I try to use the best tool for the job; which often happens to be R but it can also be Python, SAS or Fortran.
 It is nice to be able to use the same tool, say R, across a range of problems, but there are occasions when it feels like using Excel for statistics: one can do it, but one knows that it isn’t a great idea.
 I know good statisticians that prefer R, SAS or Genstat; the tool doesn’t make you good in the same way that I could buy a Rickenbacker 4001 and I wouldn’t play like Geddy Lee.

 Second answer: yes.
 Popularity attracts good people, who develop good packages, making new techniques available first in R. This doesn’t matter if you are into plain vanilla analyses (there is nothing wrong with this, by the way).
 Popularity + open source means that the system has been ported to a diversity of computer systems.
 Need R in a supercomputer?
 Done.
 R in a mac?
 Done.
 R for your strange operating system, for which there are C and Fortran compilers?
 Download it and compile it.
 Done.
 There is also the ‘I’m not crazy aspect’: other people take the software seriously.